koh43/elegoo_src_base/README.md

 This repository aims to make the robot usable with **ROS2** for advanced applications.

 Additionally, the header files for each sensor are modular, allowing others to use them for various purposes.

+The codes in this repo transmit the Arduino's serial outputs and the camera stream through the ESP32 Wi-Fi.

 Feel free to start a discussion if you have innovative ideas to share! 😊